 Everyone who owns, operates or controls an embedded network in the National Electricity Market requires a network exemption.
 However, only some network exemption holders will require an ENM.

 In some cases, embedded network operators are permitted to delay the ENM requirement until a customer within the embedded network enters into a contract with a market retailer.
 This generally applies for small embedded networks (under 30 customers) and for certain classes of network exemption (such as those relating to caravan parks and holiday accommodation.

 The Network Service Provider Registration Exemption Guideline details the complete requirements as to when a network exemption holder must appoint or become an ENM.
 We have also developed an interactive decision tree to assist network exemption holders in assessing whether and when the ENM requirements will apply to the embedded networks that they own, operate or control.

 Where can I find an ENM?

-Network exemption holders who are required to become or appoint an ENM should visit the AEMO website.
-On the website you will find information on the accreditation process and a list of ENMs that have already received accreditation along with their contact details (see the document entitled, 'National Electricity Market Accredited Embedded Network Managers' on the AEMO website).
+Network exemption holders who are required to become or appoint an ENM should visit the AEMO website for information on the accreditation process and a list of ENMs that have received accreditation along with their contact details.